r-snes/r-snes/CONTRIBUTING.md

 The R-SNES emulator is currently being developed as part of a **university project**, and the core systems (CPU, APU, PPU, etc.) are undergoing active, fundamental development.
 To maintain internal consistency and meet academic requirements, **we are not yet able to accept external pull requests or direct code contributions** to the main repository.

-Once the project reaches a stable and useable state:
+Once the project reaches a stable and usable state:
 - A full **list of accepted contribution types** (code, documentation, plug-ins, tools, etc.) will be published.

 Until then, we welcome: